PriyaDevNow/its-fresh-cafe/README.md

 ### Frameworks - Libraries - Programs Used

-* [Django](https://www.djangoproject.com/) was used as the framework for the back-end logic of the project.
+* [Django](https://www.djangoproject.com/) - as the framework for the back-end logic of the project.
 Django enables rapid and secure development.
+* [UserPersona](https://userpersona.dev/) - to develop user stories for the project
-* [Bootstrap](https://getbootstrap.com/)- Used version 4.3 to style the website, add responsiveness and interactivity.
+* [MDB](https://mdbootstrap.com/docs/b4/) - Bootstrap version 4 for styling the website, add responsiveness and interactivity
 * [Pillow](https://pypi.org/project/Pillow/) - for image processing capabilities
 * [Git](https://git-scm.com/)- for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub
 * [GitHub](https://github.com/)- used to store the project's code after being pushed from Git